How to Install Python and Pip on Debian 12

 - Install

-dependency packages.console$ sudo apt install -y curl git
+asdfdependency packages.console$ sudo apt install -y curl git - Clone the

 bash